 Strengths and Weaknesses:

 8×8 has a background and experience nearly unmatched in today’s market.
-8×8 was one of the first VoIP providers to market.
+8×8 was one of the first VoIP providers to go to market.
 8×8 started making semiconductors for early videoconference hardware.
-By the early 2000s they were already leading the way for hosted PBX.
+By the early 2000s, they were already leading the way for hosted PBX.
 By the time Vocalocity was founded in 2009, 8×8 was already a market leader.

 8×8 has won more than its fair share of awards, including Forbes Best 100 Small Companies, 2013; Frost Sullivan Market Leader in Hosted Telephony North America, 2013; Unified Communications TMC Labs Innovation Award, 2013; and Infonetics Research Leading Hosted VoIP provider, 2014, to name just a few.

 One of 8×8’s major drawbacks is that they are less than friendly before they get to know you.
 To be sure, the customer service is exemplary, but you might not know it right away.
 Their website buries the prices of popular services, pressuring you to call their sales agents.
 If you get their services, they’ll be happy to waive activation fees, but if you cancel, they’ll make you pay for them.
 If you sign a long-term contract, it automatically renews, and if you want to cancel you have to give them formal notice.
 But unfortunately, there’s a bit of a balancing act because if you want to cancel outright and end your service before the contract is up, you may get stung with a fee.